Cindoushka/Cindoushka/README.md

-👧🏼 I've just started learning code 2 months ago
+👧🏼 Currently learning HTML, CSS and JS.

-📱 Currently working only on Xcode.
+📱  I've been working on Xcode for months.

 🫶🏼 Here to Share, Learn & (get) Help